trust-net/dag-lib-go/docs/Transaction.md

 ### Signature
-`Signature` is a serialized byte array of the ECDSA signature using submitter's private key over SHA512 hash of submitter's sequence and the transaction payload.
+`Signature` is a 64 byte array of the ECDSA signature (`bytes[:32] == R, bytes[32:] == S`) using submitter's private key over SHA256 digest of submitter's sequence and the transaction payload.
 Assuming that payload is serialized in a byte array `payload` and reference to transaction is in `tx`, then the signature can be calculated as following:

 ```
 // use the submitter's sequence in transaction's anchor as nonce value